nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:
 * `delete task i/2` deletes the second task in the task list.

+### Marking a task as done: `done task`
+Marks a task from SOChedule Task List as completed.

+Format: `done task i/ID`
+* `i/`: is followed by the task id.

+Examples:
+* `done task i/1` marks the first task in the task list as completed.

 ### Deleting an event: `delete event`
 Deletes an event from the SOChedule Event Scheduler.